MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-pointer_touch_info.md

 This field defaults to 0 if the device does not report orientation.

 > [!NOTE]
-> Some touchscreen devices that do support orientation may only report half-range 0-180 vs full range 0-359.
+> Some touchscreen devices that support orientation might only report half-range 0-180 vs full range 0-359.

 ### -field pressure